 Flexible Partial Dentures

-These partial dentures are designed of a plastic that is heat-sensitive and thin.
+These partial dentures are made of a plastic that is heat-sensitive and thin.
 This can make them more comfortable to wear and create a more natural look.

 Instead of cast metal clasps, a flexible partial denture has thin gum-colored clasps that fit around your teeth’s natural places.
 It might be a good solution if you find other types of partial dentures uncomfortable.